ChalmersGU-data-structure-courses/dsabook/src/markdown/08-trees/00-introduction.md

-(using expression trees, see @sec:differentiating-between-internal-nodes-and-leaves), prioritising jobs (using binary heaps, see @sec:binary-heaps), or organising the information needed to drive data compression algorithms (using Huffman coding, see @sec:case-study-huffman-coding).
+(using expression trees, see @sec:differentiating-between-internal-nodes-and-leaves), prioritising jobs (using binary heaps, see @sec:binary-heaps), or organising the information needed to drive data compression algorithms (using Huffman coding, see @sec:huffman-coding).

 This chapter covers terminology used for discussing binary trees (@sec:binary-trees), tree traversals (@sec:traversing-a-binary-tree),